-The investment objective of the Company had been substantially unchanged for many years.
+The investment objective of the Company has been substantially unchanged for many years.
 The 2015 amendment to dividend policy gave some additional weight to targeting increased dividend income to shareholders.
-This change was not expected to, and does not, affect the total return sought or produced by the portfolio manager but was designed to increase significantly returns distributed to shareholders.
-The Board considers the revised investment objective remains appropriate.
+This change does not affect the total return sought or produced by the portfolio manager but was designed to increase significantly returns distributed to shareholders.
+The Board considers the investment objective remains appropriate.
 This is confirmed by contact with major shareholders and demonstrated by demand for the Company's shares, as evidenced by the narrower discount to net asset value at which they now trade (see page 3).

 Performance derives from returns for risk taken.
-The Portfolio Manager's Report on pages 12 to 14 sets out his current investment strategy.
-The Company's performance has been very strong for many years and through different market cycles, as shown by the ten year total return performance graph on page 3, and by comparison with its peer group's returns versus volatility over five years, as set out on page 13.
-Whilst past performance may not be indicative of performance in the future, it should be noted that the Company's current Manager has been in place throughout that ten years, the current portfolio manager has been involved with the Company for over 12 years, and there has been no material change in the Company's investment objective or policy.
+The Portfolio Managers' Report on pages 12 to 14 sets out his current investment strategy.
+The Company's performance has been strong through different market cycles, as shown by the ten year total return performance graph on page 3, and by comparison with its peer group's returns versus volatility over five years, as set out on page 13.
+Whilst past performance may not be indicative of performance in the future, it should be noted that the Company's current Manager has been in place throughout that ten years, the current portfolio manager has been involved with the Company for over 13 years, and there has been no material change in the Company's investment objective or policy.